Accreditation Earn an accredited U.S. diploma!

 Seth has been homeschooled his entire life, but as high school drew near he wanted a more structured school program with the support of experienced teachers, and to earn an accredited high school diploma.
-Seth says Oak Meadow is a great fit because it allows him to be involved in the things he loves, while staying focused on his future academically.
-Learn how our college counseling staff supports students with the college application process.
+Seth says Oak Meadow is a great fit because it allows him to be involved in the things he loves, such as earning life experience credit for an internship at the Flynn Center for the Performing Arts, while staying focused on his future academically.

-“Ever since I was young, I’ve had a passion for the arts, specifically, the performing arts.
+“Ever since I was young, I’ve had a passion for the performing arts.
 Every year I participate in several full scale musical theatre productions.
-Weekly I take dance, voice, and acting lessons, and musical theatre classes.
+Weekly I take dance, voice, and acting lessons.
 In addition to my passion for being onstage, I’m also an intern in the education department of a local performing arts center, which broadened my interest in the administrative side of putting on a production.
 Oak Meadow has allowed me to chase my dreams!”

 Gain a vigorous education beyond traditional school walls.

 Euan attended traditional school growing up and was a successful student, but he thought a distance learning program would better help him meet his music goals: to study cello at a performance conservatory, then to pursue a graduate degree in conducting.
 According to one of his Oak Meadow teachers, Euan also has blossomed as a scholar, citing the way Euan learned to weave his musical background into the analysis of a complicated poem.